Foundations

 The completion of the heavily reinforced "B2" concrete basemat in August 2014 was the last in a series of steps undertaken over four years to create the ground support structure and foundations for the ITER Tokamak.

-From August 2010 to August 2014, workers excavated the 17-metre-deep, 90 x 130 metre Tokamak Complex Seismic Pit; created a ground-level basemat and retaining walls; installed 493 seismic columns and pads; and poured the B2 basemat slab (the "floor" of the Tokamak Complex).
+From August 2010 to August 2014, workers excavated the 17-metre-deep, 90 x 130 metre Tokamak Complex Seismic Pit, created a ground-level basemat and retaining walls, installed 493 seismic columns and pads, and poured the B2 basemat slab (the "floor" of the Tokamak Complex).

-On the level surface of the Seismic Pit basemat, 493 columns topped with anti-seismic bearings, made of alternate layers of metal and rubber, are in place at regular intervals.
+On the level surface of the Seismic Pit basemat, 493 columns topped with anti-seismic bearings, made of alternate layers of metal and rubber, were put in place at regular intervals.
 With a capacity for lateral movement of 10 cm, these 20-cm-thick bearings are capable of filtering and absorbing the accelerations linked to earthquake-induced ground motion.

+The completion of the B2 slab marked the beginning of the second phase of ITER construction: the start of civil construction works on the seven-storey Tokamak Complex.
 Eighty metres wide, 120 metres long and 80 metres tall (60 metres above ground level), the Tokamak Complex houses the Tokamak, Diagnostics and Tritium buildings.
 For more information on Tokamak Complex construction, see this page.

 Foundation Facts